sb-ai-lab/Stalactite/docs/quickstart.rst

     docker:
       # Docker compose command on your machine ("docker compose" | "docker-compose")
       docker_compose_command: "docker compose"
-      # Path to the docker-compose.yml file for the prerequisites (required for the Stalactite CLI prerequisites group)
+      # Path to the docker-compose.yml file for the prerequisites (you do not need to change it)
       docker_compose_path: "../prerequisites"
       # Whether your machine uses GPU (required for correct torch dependencies in the containers)
       use_gpu: False